 13. The Florida Cracker Horse

-Being a rare breed, many people have never heard of the Florida Cracker horse.
-This is a small breed that is easy to mount and learn to ride.
-They are hard-working and high-spirited, which makes them great at herding cattle.
+Many people have never heard of the Florida Cracker horse, as they’re a rare breed.
+This small horse is easy to mount and learn to ride.
+They are hard-working and high spirited, which makes them great at herding cattle.
 Their smooth gait and patience with humans make them awesome riding horses too.

-While the Florida Cracker horse can be any color, they are commonly born with solid grey or black coats.
-There are only a few of these horses in existence today, but many breeders are working to restore the breed so it can flourish on farms throughout the country again.
-Unfortunately, this breed is susceptible to health problems, such as hyperthermia and periodic paralysis.
+While Florida Cracker horses can be any color, they are commonly born with solid grey or black coats.
+There are only a few of these horses in existence today, but many breeders are working to restore the breed so they can flourish on farms throughout the country again.
+Unfortunately, this breed is susceptible to various health problems, such as hyperthermia and periodic paralysis.

-Not all the horses on our list can be found in the United States or are easy to obtain no matter where they exist, but it is still good to know about these breeds so similar options that are easier to obtain can be identified.
+Not all the horses on this list can be found in the United States or are easy to obtain no matter where they exist (there are many rare horse breeds), but it is still good to know about these breeds so similar options that are easier to obtain can be identified.
 Every gaited horse is unique and interesting in their own way, but the one thing that they have in common is their ease of riding.
 Have you had the pleasure of riding any of these gaited horse breeds before?
 Are you interested in riding any of them now?
-Let us know by leaving a comment.

 Featured Image Credit: Pixabay